17 September 1948

 The Nizam of Hyderabad surrendered his sovereignty of the Hyderabad State to the Indian Union

 On 17 September 1948, the Nizam of Hyderabad Asaf Jah VII announced a ceasefire of all military operations against the Indian Army which had entered Hyderabad with the intention of annexing it to the Indian union.
+This landmark event in India’s integration is important from the IAS Exam point of view.

 - Hyderabad was the first Indian kingdom to enter into subsidiary alliance with the British government when the Nizam of Hyderabad accepted the subsidiary alliance in 1798.